matteonerini/ml-based-csi-feedback/README.md

 This code package is related to the paper:

-Nerini, Matteo, Valentina Rizzello, Michael Joham, Wolfgang Utschick, and Bruno Clerckx. "[Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO](https://arxiv.org/abs/2204.04723)." arXiv preprint arXiv:2204.04723 (2022).
+M. Nerini, V. Rizzello, M. Joham, W. Utschick and B. Clerckx, "[Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO](https://ieeexplore.ieee.org/document/9928062)," in IEEE Transactions on Wireless Communications, 2022, doi: 10.1109/TWC.2022.3215104.

 If you use this code or any modified part of it, please cite our original paper.